javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 ````
 ## Error handling

 If a promise resolves normally, then `await promise` returns the result.
-But in the case of a rejection, it throws the error, just as if there was a `throw` statement at that line.
+But in the case of a rejection, it throws the error, just as if there were a `throw` statement at that line.

 This code: